 Return to Work

-- Choose a lawyer who has contacts with medical experts that will assist in providing evidence to support your claim;
+When applying for Long Term Disability Benefits or when your Long Term Disability Benefits are denied, choose a lawyer who has contacts with medical experts that will assist in providing evidence to support your claim.

 - Check Google reviews for the firm or the lawyer; and